 Examples of common cloud services

-To give you a better idea of what the distinction between these terms is, let's take a look at some offerings that are available in each of these cloud service models.
+To give you a better idea of what the distinction between these terms is, let's take a look at some offerings that are available in each of these cloud service models and real-world examples of IaaS, SaaS, and examples of PaaS service providers.
 Many of the names you'll see are recognizable enough that any lingering confusion about the distinction between the two services will be cleared up.

 ProfitWell — SaaS B2B company ProfitWell has a number of software products designed to help SaaS companies improve their outcomes, including the free ProfitWell Metrics analytics software for SaaS.